hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 * **`vault write`** is used to write secrets to Vault<br><br>
 The **`-h`**, **`-help`**, **`--help`** flags can be added to get help for any Vault CLI command

+???

+* We're going to be using the CLI in our hands-on portions, so some useful commands to know:
+* (go through each of these)

 ---
 # Running a Production Vault Server
 Running a Vault server in “Prod” mode involves multiple steps